When you take psychedelics it’s easy to feel that you’ve found a “red pill” that has snapped you out of the matrix.

 It was painful to realize that my treasured psychedelics weren’t all I had thought them to be.

 But it was also very necessary to gain a more nuanced, realistic picture of psychedelics.
-This understanding allows me to experiment with and advocate for psychedelics in a more reasonable, responsible way.
+This understanding allows me to advocate for psychedelics in a more reasonable, responsible way.

 My Experience With Psychedelics